 Titus received his Master’s in Avian Biology in 2014 and will complete his PhD by 2021.
 He has worked at the Nairobi National Museum’s Department of Ornithology for many years.
 Titus’s father, Jackson, was Doug and Gail Cheeseman’s favorite guide in the 1980s; Jackson passed his vast knowledge and experience on to Titus.
 Our safaris have now benefited from his education and experience for over 15 years.

-Tom is a wonderful safari leader relying on his extensive knowledge, especially about African mammal behavior, great personality, and high level of energy.
-With an excellent eye for photography, he will position the safari vehicle so you can take home wonderful photos of your safari in Kenya.
-Tom guided for us in the past and we are happy that he will once again be part of our slate of leaders.
+Tom has extensive knowledge about African wildlife, especially about mammal behavior, along with a great personality and high energy.
+With an excellent eye for photography, he will position the vehicle so you can capture wonderful photos of your safari.
+Tom guided for us before and we are thrilled that he will once again be one of our leaders.

 A glimpse into our journey